ivan-pi/Fortran-RInside/README.md

 install.packages("RInside")
 ```

-The two example programs `hello` and `passdata` replicate the examples from the [`rinside/inst/examples/c_interface/`](https://github.com/eddelbuettel/rinside/tree/master/inst/examples/c_interface) folder.
+The programs `hello` and `passdata` are replicates of the original example programs in the [`rinside/inst/examples/c_interface/`](https://github.com/eddelbuettel/rinside/tree/master/inst/examples/c_interface) folder.

-A Makefile is provided to build the example.
-The Makefile requires some more work.
+A Makefile is provided to build the examples.
+The Makefile is not very elegant and would require more attention.

 The RInside package is described in the book chapter: